knative/serving/docs/spec/errors.md

    `ContainerNotRunnable`, or `ContainerDeadlineExceeded`.
 2. Where it makes sense, resources should define a **single** "happy state" condition which indicates that the resource is set up correctly and ready to serve.
-This should be named `Ready`.
+This is typically named `Ready` (but note that Configuration copies the `Ready` status of the latest created Revision in `LatestRevisionReady`).
 3. Terminal failure conditions should only have the states `Unknown` (indicated by not applying the failure state) and `True`.
 Terminal failure conditions should also supply additional details about the